dfinity/cdk-rs/src/ic-cdk-macros/README.md

 # ic-cdk-macros

-This crate provide a set of macros to facilitate canister development.
+This crate provides a set of macros to facilitate canister development.

 The macros fall into two categories: